thecodeholic/Yii2-Youtube-Clone/README.md

  - Find similar videos
  - Channel page
  - Subscribe on channel or unsubscribe
+ - Sending email when user subscribes to channel
  - Global search to search videos by title, description or tags
  - History page